tadcos29/ZodiacQuest/README.md

 ## Technology

 This project uses [Express.js](https://expressjs.com/) for connectivity, [mysql2](https://www.npmjs.com/package/mysql2) for node.js access to the MySQL database, and [Sequelize](https://sequelize.org/) as the Object Relational Mapping tool.
-It also uses [bcrypt](https://www.npmjs.com/package/bcrypt) for credentials encryption, [https://www.chartjs.org/](Chart.js) for data visualisation, and of course Phaser.io for game creation.
+It also uses [bcrypt](https://www.npmjs.com/package/bcrypt) for credentials encryption, [https://www.chartjs.org/](Chart.js) for data visualisation, [Handlebars](https://handlebarsjs.com/) for rendering the view, and of course Phaser.io for game creation.

 ## Credits